solana-labs/solana/docs/src/proposals/page-indexed-transactions.md

 addresses and an authority which must be a present signer for all index modifications.

+#### Cost

+Since index accounts require caching and special handling in the runtime, they should incur higher costs for storage.
+Cost structure design is TBD.

 #### Program controlled indexes

 If the authority of an index account is controlled by a program, more